 Swinging a golf club is a complicated action, with dozens of moving parts and variables working together to hit a tiny ball really far.
 To simplify things, we illustrated a few important elements that affect your shot.
-So whether you’re a beginner looking for a guide, or a seasoned golfer who’d like to tweak your drive, this infographic is a good place to start.
+So whether you’re a beginner looking for a guide, or a seasoned golfer who’d like to tweak your drive, these golf swing tips are for you.

 Your golf shot is like your signature: uniquely your own, yet slightly different each time you pick up a pen or club.
 Both are affected by elements you control, such as how you grip your golf club and your muscle motion, as well as external factors like the golf club, golf ball, pen and paper.